MetaBarj0/covertops-cmake-llvm/README.md

 The behavior of this extension can be set thanks to the following settings:

-- `cov-cmake-llvm.cmakeCommand`: The command to invoke the build system generator (cmake).
+- `covertops-cmake-llvm.cmakeCommand`: The command to invoke the build system generator (cmake).
 May be an absolute path on the file system or just `cmake` if this latter is in your `$PATH` environment variable.
-- `cov-cmake-llvm.buildTreeDirectory`: The build tree root directory of your project, relative to your workspace directory.
+- `covertops-cmake-llvm.buildTreeDirectory`: The build tree root directory of your project, relative to your workspace directory.
 Designed to be the target of the output of the build system generator.
-- `cov-cmake-llvm.cmakeTarget`: The target that generates coverage information in a json format file.
+- `covertops-cmake-llvm.cmakeTarget`: The target that generates coverage information in a json format file.
 This file may be generated in the build directory specified in the `Build Tree Directory` setting.
 The specified target must exist.
 It may actually have to be created by your hand intially (guide to achieve that is below)
-- `cov-cmake-llvm.coverageInfoFileName`: The name of the json file containing coverage information.
+- `covertops-cmake-llvm.coverageInfoFileName`: The name of the json file containing coverage information.
 This file will be searched within the `buildTreeDirectory` hierarchy.
 This file must exist and be unique.
-- `cov-cmake-llvm.additionalCmakeOptions`: Additional options to pass to build system generator (cmake), for instance, variable definitions indicating which compiler / generator to use, preprocessor defines, etc.
+- `covertops-cmake-llvm.additionalCmakeOptions`: Additional options to pass to build system generator (cmake), for instance, variable definitions indicating which compiler / generator to use, preprocessor defines, etc.